Welcome back to the Medieval City and in this section I will be talking to you about The Archaeological Museum In Rhodes.

 Going straight will take you past The Temple Of Aphrodite (see The Knights Castle) and up towards Argyrokastro Square.
 As you pass through the archway into the Knights Square, you will see the Archaeological Museum on the right-hand side where The Street Of The Knights begins its journey up to The Grand Masters Palace.

-It is a huge structure and to this day it is in almost the perfect original condition and it is considered one of the most meaningful and significant structures in all of the Old Town.
+This massive structure remains in almost perfect original condition to this day, making it one of the most meaningful and significant landmarks in all of the Old Town.

 What Was Its Purpose?